TICGL

 Private Sector Metrics Matter More Than Tax Ratios

 Domestic credit to the private sector (Singapore >150%, South Korea ~176% vs. Tanzania's 16.4%) and FDI inflows are the real engines of structural transformation.
-Every percentage point increase in private credit/GDP has a measurable multiplier effect on job creation, tax revenue, and GDP.
-Tanzania must treat this metric as a primary development KPI.
+Tanzania must treat private credit/GDP as a primary development KPI.

 3️⃣